aethernet65535/aethernet65535/todo/damon/no-watermarks.md

 And it may able to get AVAILABLE, CACHED, USED also.

-But, what if the running's condition of scheme is complex?
-Like this:
+But, what if the condition is PSI, (IN)ACTIVE Memory?
+Is those watermarks?
-1. AVAILABLE <= 20%
-2. SOME MEM PSI >= 0.10

 This is what DAMON Watermarks cannot do now.